ANSHUUMAAN5/subreddit-vibe-check/README.md

 Point it at any subreddit and it reads the emotional temperature of the top 50 "Hot" posts right now — scored, sorted, and rendered live in the browser.

-Built for the SportsOrca Full Stack Developer Internship take-home.

 ## What it does

 1. **Fetch** — a server route (`/api/reddit`) fetches the top 50 hot posts from